ACCESS TO SCIENCE, TECHNOLOGY & MATHEMATICS (STEM)

 Due to the nature of this course part time study is not available.

-Access STEM allows progression to engineering based Higher Education (HNC/D or Degree level) courses after 1 year of study.
+Access STEM allows academic progression to engineering or science based Higher Education (HNC, HND or Degree level) courses after 1 year of full time study.